Unown-Sapphire/Unown-Sapphire/README.md

 Hello.
 My username is UnoSapphire, for private reasons I am not allowed to give out my real name.
 I am learning to code slowly, as I am only 15 I want to have a headstart from other people when I get into college.
 Most of my repositories will be private, and the ones which I want the people to see and access are my slightly bigger projects
-So far I only have experience with Discord Bots made with Python, and using these concepts that were completely self taught I wish to apply this type of knowlege into more sophisticated projects.
+So far I only have experience with Discord Bots made with Python, and using these concepts that were completely self taught I wish to apply this type of knowledge into more sophisticated projects.

 <!---